paritoshsinghrahar/telegram_crawler/README.md

 ## Pre-Processing
 1. The JSON file is processed to collect raw data and store it.
-2. raw data is converted to a data frame. and processed to filter non-English characters.
+2. Raw data is converted to a data frame and processed to filter non-English characters.
 3. Messages containing SHIB and DODGE are kept.

 ## Sentiment Analysis